 After obtaining honours in Neelammahara and Elvitigala traditions, Dr. Amaratunga came into his own, practicing the rare combination of the two.
 Dr. Amaratunga enjoyed a long and illustrious career as both a practicing physician as well as a teacher.

 As his life matured, he looked for a suitable candidate to whom he could pass his unique knowledge.
 In 1997, Dr. Amaratunga anointed a third year student, who was studying indigenous medicine at the University of Colombo at the time, to carry on his rare heritage.
 That student was Srilal Mudunkothge.
-Srilal completed his formal studies by obtaining a Bachelors Degree in Ayurvedic Medicine and Surgery and thereafter registering as a general and special doctor with the Ayurvedic Medical Council of Sri Lanka in 2002 and 2003 respectively.
+Srilal completed his formal studies by obtaining a Bachelors Degree in Ayurveda Medicine and Surgery and thereafter registering as a general and special doctor with the Ayurveda Medical Council of Sri Lanka in 2002 and 2003 respectively.
 He is also registered as a Pharmacist with the Sri Lanka Medical Council.